tylerharter/cs301-projects/fall19/p8/stage2.md

 movies will belong to multiple buckets (for example, a movie with multiple genres, in the case that we're categorizing by genre).

-You'll need to re-download `test.py` to begin this stage.
 Note that some questions involve creating plots.
 Our tests can only detect the whether a plot has been created, not whether the plot matches our requirements, so double check for yourself that the plots look correct to avoid deductions during code review.

 ## Implementing the `bucketize` Function